Polymath-Youn/polymath-youn.github.com/_posts/2020-12-03-b-data-type.md

 ---
-layout: post
+layout: single
 title:  "[C] Data Type 자료형"
-author: software-engineer
+comments: true
+categories:
+    - C/C++
+toc: true
+toc_label: "Contents Table"
+toc_icon: "list"
+tags:
-categories: [ C ]
+    - C
-image: assets/images/candcplus.png
+    - Programming
 ---

 Data type means the type of variables.
 Variables refer to an object to transfer or store a value as the code proceeds.
 In particular, since C is a programming language that can access memory addresses, it is important to set an appropriate type according to the type of data for efficient coding.
 Data types mainly used in C language are as follows.